plandem/xlsx/docs/src/guide/streams.md

 :::

 ### Reading sheet
-To stream sheet, you should open it in `Stream` mode.
+To stream in sheet, you should open it in `Stream` mode.
 After that you can access cells in sheet in a normal way.

 ::: note N.B.
 Sheets that were opened as stream, should be closed to free allocated resources.